tonybeltramelli/TMXResolutionTool/README.md

 #TMXResolutionTool
 ======================

-TMX Resolution Tool is a command line tool to let game developers quickly convert their .tmx tile map files into different resolutions.
+TMX Resolution Tool is a command line tool to let game developers quickly convert their .tmx tile map files and their images into different resolutions.
 Usefull for iOS developers and the Apple Retina screen specifications, the script support the Retina resolution notation.

 ##Requirements